Our mission is to assist and support students by focusing on the student's emotional and physical well being.More Information

-Lewis-Clark State College enhances and promotes the free exchange of ideas in an environment that celebrates the dignity, worth and contribution of all ethnic,and cultural backgrounds.
+Lewis-Clark State College enhances and promotes the free exchange of ideas in an environment that celebrates the dignity, worth and contribution of all ethnic, and cultural backgrounds.
 Lewis-Clark State College is an Affirmative Action/Equal Opportunity Employer and has a strong commitment to the principle of diversity.
-We have a policy of nondiscrimination on the basis of race, color, religion, age, sex, national origin, disability, veteran status, or sexual orientation.
+Please see our Statement of Nondiscrimination, Policy 3.105 regarding our policy on the basis of race, color, religion, age, sex, national origin, disability, veteran status, or sexual orientation.

 Call for appointment (208) 792-2211, to schedule a test (208) 792-2100.